Understanding Reader Perception Shifts upon Disclosure of AI Authorship: Method

 To create our experimental stimuli, we generated three scenarios for each act, yielding 18 unique texts (Table~\ref{tab:scenarios}).
-As the study was conducted with Japanese participants, all texts were in Japanese.
-The texts were first generated in English using GPT-4o~\footnote{\url{https://chatgpt.com}} and then translated into Japanese.
-A native Japanese-speaking author reviewed all translated texts and made minor corrections to ensure linguistic quality and naturalness.
+We created 3--5 initial scenarios per act using GPT-4o\footnote{\url{https://chatgpt.com}} by providing the model with the definition of the act.
+We then selected the three scenarios we found the most suitable and prompted GPT-4o to generate sentences based on their descriptions.
+As the study targeted Japanese participants, all texts were presented in Japanese.
+Pilot testing revealed that sentences generated directly in Japanese by GPT-4o lacked natural fluency.
+Therefore, we first generated the text in English and then translated it into Japanese.
+A native Japanese-speaking author reviewed all translated texts, making minor corrections to ensure linguistic quality and naturalness.
 The final texts averaged 20 sentences and 662 Japanese characters in length.
 The full English and Japanese scripts are provided as supplementary material.

-To manipulate the perceived level of AI involvement, we simulated various levels of AI authorship.
-For each text, a random proportion of sentences was labeled as having been generated or edited by AI (in reality, all texts were entirely AI-authored).
+To manipulate the perceived amount of AI involvement, we simulated various levels of AI authorship.
+For each text, a random proportion of sentences was labeled as generated or edited by AI (in reality, all texts were entirely AI-authored).
+The distribution of these AI-labeled sentences was randomized using a seed unique to each condition.
 The disclosed proportion varied from 0\% to 100\% in 10\% increments across conditions, corresponding to approximately two sentences per increment (Figure~\ref{fig:experiment_workflow}).
 This design allowed us to model situations where a reader discovers that some portions of a text, from minor local edits to the entire document, were created with AI assistance.